ktor-doc-jp/ktor-doc-jp/pages/features/authentication.md

 You can use several strategies for validating:

-### Manual credential validation
+### Strategy: Manual credential validation

 Since there is a validate callback for authentication, you can just put your code there.
-So you can do things like checking the password against a constant or composing several validation mechanisms.
+So you can do things like checking the password against a constant, authenticating using a database or composing several validation mechanisms.

 ```kotlin
 authentication {